kekoziar/r-novice/_episodes/01-rstudio-intro.md

 RStudio basically provides a nicer interface to develop in R. RStudio also has other advantages such as integration with version control and project management.

-Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some best practices for organizing code for scientific projects that will make your life easier.
+Throughout this lesson, we’re going to teach you some of the fundamentals of the R language as well as some best practices for organizing coding projects that will make your life easier.

 ## Navigating RStudio